cvalienteDS/data_scientist/README.md

 https://public.flourish.studio/visualisation/585459/

 ## Clustering
+In order to reproduce it yourself feel free to ask me for some sources via linkedin: https://www.linkedin.com/in/carlos-valiente-casas-a270592a/
-Execute it yourself from clustering/main.R
+Later you can execute it from clustering/main.R
 ### Feature engineering, clustering y random forest. "f_clusteringBySurface_for_github.R"
 - Data preparation and normalization for clustering
 - Print and plot results